-If the proposal complies with all other rules in the District Plan and all of the required information is submitted to the Council, the proposal is a permitted activity and a resource consent is not needed under the District Plan.
+If the proposal complies with all other rules in the District Plan and all of the required information is submitted to the Council, the proposal is a permitted activity and a resource consent is not needed.

 A boundary rule is a rule controlling the size or position of a building or structure in relation to the boundary of an adjoining property.

-The boundary must not adjoin public land owned by the Council, Environment Canterbury or the Crown.
+The boundary mustn't adjoin public land owned by the Council, Environment Canterbury or the Crown.
 Some examples of public land are roads, rail corridors, waterways, parks and reserves, libraries, public schools, police stations, and other government properties.

 A permitted boundary activity can infringe more than one boundary rule.

 For a proposal to be eligible for the permitted boundary activity process the following information must be provided:

 If your application is complete and the activity is permitted, we will confirm this in writing within 10 working days.